SebH87/CoMA3/readme.md

 ## USAGE:

-DeViVa is a Python script that can be run on any operating system.
-Please ensure that you are using Python 3.x!
-To start a DeViVa analysis, go to a terminal and type in:

-_python DeViVa.py -d \<data file\>_

-You can add additional arguments if needed, but -d is always needed!
+For installing CoMA, please visit the product webpage: https://www.uibk.ac.at/microbiology/services/coma.html.
+You can find there severeal options for installation CoMA on any common operating system.
+Moreover, you have access to olfer versions of the tool in case you need them.

 ## DEPENDENCIES: